brettmcc/brettmcc.github.io/_pages/about.md

   - /about.html
 ---

-I will be an Assistant Professor starting in September 2021 at the [Collegio Carlo Alberto](https://www.carloalberto.org/).
+I am an Assistant Professor at [Collegio Carlo Alberto](https://www.carloalberto.org/).
 I am interested in the economics of migration, crime, and trade.

 [Curriculum Vitae](https://brettmcc.github.io/files/mccully-CV.pdf)